RoshXplore/GRU-RNN-Equalizer-for-FPGA/README.md

-# GRU-Based Neural Network Equalizer on FPGA
+# GRU(RNN)-Based Neural Network Optical Channel Equaliser on FPGA

+> Note:
+> This repository includes the project architecture, verification flow, FPGA deployment results, and supporting implementation files.
+Some internal RTL modules related to ongoing development and research work are intentionally omitted from the current public release.

 Implementation of a GRU (Gated Recurrent Unit) based neural network equalizer in Verilog for digital communication systems, including both inference and on-chip training using Backpropagation Through Time (BPTT).